-The class treasurer is responsible for the fiscal management of the class treasury, including the collection of dues and maintenance of all financial records.
-The OAR has brought class treasuries in-house, with expenses authorized by the class treasurer or president and handled internally (whenever possible) at the college.
+The class Treasurer is a member of the class’s Executive Committee.
+The class Treasurer is responsible for the fiscal management of the class treasury, including the collection of dues and maintenance of all financial records.
+As most classes know, the Office of Alumnae Relations is bringing the class treasuries in-house, with classes still having control of their funds.
+In the future, expenses will be authorized by the class Treasurer or President and handled internally (whenever possible) at the college.

-- Pay/authorize payment of all authorized class bills and volunteer reimbursements
+- Pay/authorize payment of all authorized bills and volunteer reimbursements

 - Ensure that the class has a firm financial base from which to launch a Reunion

-- Assist the Reunion chair(s) in developing a Reunion budget—see sample and instructions in the Reunion Planning Guide
+- Assist the Reunion Chair in developing a Reunion budget — see sample and instructions in the Reunion Planning Guide

 Class Web Chair/Digital Media Coordinator